ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 Mbed OS cellular is the preferred choice of building applications for [Mbed Cloud](https://cloud.mbed.com/docs/) and cellular IoT solutions.
 Key features of Mbed OS cellular include:

-- Compatibility with 3GPP TS 27.007 and 27.005.
+- Compatible with 3GPP TS 27.007 and 27.005.
-- OMA Lightweight M2M Client enabler.
+- Implements core functionality for OMA Lightweight M2M Client.
 - Out-of-the-box cellular modem support.

 3GPP TS 27.007 and 27.005 are standards to provide consistent cellular network data connectivity and SMS over an AT command interface for cellular devices, regardless of the underlying cellular network.